eastern white pine

 Colors

-Bluish-green to silver-green needles; Grayish-brown bark on mature trees; Light brown resinous cones
+Bluish-green needles with white stomatal lines; grayish-brown deeply furrowed bark on mature trees; light brown resinous cones

 Key Features

-- Long, slender, tapering cones (4-8 inches) without prickles
+- Long, slender, curved cones (3-6 inches) without prickles

 When You’ll See Them